-Most thermal power plants use their fuel to generate steam from a reservoir of water, usually at a high pressure.
-The highly pressurized steam then travels through pipes to turn the fan-like blades of a turbine (see Rankine cycle for more info).
+Most thermal power plants use fuel to heat up water from a reservoir, which generates steam(usually at a high pressure).
+The highly pressurized steam then travels through pipes to rotate the fan-like blades of a turbine (see Rankine cycle for more info).
 As the turbine begins to spin, it causes giant wire coils inside the generator to turn.
-This creates relative motion between a coil of wire and a magnet, which pushes electrons and starts the flow of electricity.
+This creates relative (continuos) motion between a coil of wire and a magnet, which pushes electrons and starts the flow of electricity.

 Thermal power plants are all limited by the second law of thermodynamics, which means they cannot transform all of their heat energy into electricity.
 This limits their efficiencies, which can be read about on the Carnot efficiency and entropy pages.

 Renewable energy power plants get their energy directly from their respective flows in order to generate electricity.
-These primary energy sources replenish themselves eventually, but are limited in the amount of energy that is available at any given time or place, therefore they are often intermittent and non-dispatchable.
+These primary energy sources replenish themselves eventually, but are limited in the amount of energy that is available at any given time or place.
+Therefore they are often intermittent and non-dispatchable.

 Once electricity is generated, transformers "step-up" the electric power to a higher voltage in order to travel long distances with minimal energy loss.
 It then travels through "pylons" along overhead power cables to its destination, where transformers subsequently "step-down" the electric power to safe voltages for houses and utilities.
 For a more complete story please see electrical transmission.